Religion of the Shang dynasty: Continuation under the Zhou dynasty

 Around 1046 BC, the Shang under the king Di Xin collapsed, and were replaced by the Zhou dynasty following the Zhou victory in the Battle of Muye.
-To ensure their own legitimacy, the Zhou then co-opted many Shang traditions.
+Following the conquest was a Zhou process of espousing Shang culture.
 Zhou historiography denounces Di Xin, not only for his purported licentiousness and drunkenness, but also for his alleged ignorance of ancestor worship.
 (Note: However, Shang inscriptions indicate that the final king of Shang was not as religiously ignorant as has been traditionally described.)

-The Zhou royals enfranchised Di Xin's son Wu Geng to continue overseeing Shang ancestor worship, and after Wu Geng's death in his rebellion, the Zhou king enfeoffed another Shang aristocrat named Weizi as the new patron of Shang religious practice.
+The Zhou royals enfranchised Di Xin's son Wu Geng to continue overseeing Shang ancestor worship, and after Wu Geng's death in his rebellion, another Shang aristocrat named Weizi was enfeoffed as the new patron of Shang religious practice.
 (Note: The official Shang religion perpetuated by Weizi's lineage is believed to have faded throughout the Zhou dynastic course, and the situation was purportedly improved only after the recovery of Shang temple hymns by a minister serving Weizi's descendants.)
 Other Shang elites who survived the Zhou conquest continued the Shang religion as Zhou royal scribes, observing sacrifices to spirits such as Wen Ding.
 Some early Western Zhou (c.
 1046 – 771 BC) tombs near modern Beijing were constructed in accordance with Shang burial customs, suggesting that these could have been tombs for later members of the Shang line following their usurpation.

-The Shang liturgical calendar was adopted by the Zhou, although it is uncertain whether the new regime reset the day count following its establishment.
+The Zhou adopted the Shang liturgical calendar, although it is uncertain whether they reset the day count following their establishment.
 The Zhou replaced si (祀) – the Shang word denoting a ritual cycle – by the term nian (年), and they gradually developed a bias towards the 24th sexagenary day dinghai (丁亥).
 The calendar underwent its final major diversification during the Warring States period (c.
-475 – 221 BC) with the increasing cultural distinctions between Chinese states.
-A new system of posthumous names for dead relatives was devised, although some early Zhou individuals were still assigned stem-names, including royal lineage members.
+475 – 221 BC) with the increasing cultural divergence between Chinese states.
+A new system of posthumous names for dead relatives was devised, although some early Zhou royals were still assigned stem-names.
 (Note: The stem-name tradition appears to have spread over a large area during the Shang-Zhou transition.
 An example is an early Zhou cemetery in Gaojiapu, Shaanxi.)

-During the Western Zhou, the notion of Di was integrated with that of Tian.
-Di and Tian were sometimes used interchangeably in inscriptions, such as in the one attested on the Fu gui tureen.
-Yet, the Zhou still conceived of Di differently from Tian, in that the latter could inflict calamities while the former was always a divine protector.
+Western Zhou notions of Di was integrated with the conception of their own supreme being Tian, with both terms sometimes used interchangeably in inscriptions.
+Yet, the Zhou still conceived of Di differently from Tian, in that the latter could inflict calamities, while the former was always seen as a divine protector presiding over Zhou royal ancestors and a source of their dynastic existence.
 (Note: The Zhou strategically forged their own royal lineage coming back directly to Di, which transformed the being into their own guardian.)
-Di presided over Zhou royal ancestors and supported the existence of their dynasty.
 Already during King Wu of Zhou's reign, Zhou liturgists made an inscription on the Tian Wang gui tureen about the king pleasing Di with sacrifices.
 (Note: The first sentences dealing with Di within the Tian Wang gui inscription is translated as follows: